Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Principal Invariant Component Analysis

 In order to proceed, we must make further assumptions.
-In many papers, the environmental signal is considered to be a lot stronger than the invariant one, this could also be looked at as assuming that most of the information comes from the environmental features, meaning that we're considering the "harder" problems of the IRM setting.
-Therefore, we'll assume that the environmental features are "stronger" in the following sense
+Consider the case for which the environmental signal is significantly stronger than the invariant one, this could also be looked at as assuming that most of the information originates from the environmental features.
+This assumption reflects a more challenging IRM setup, where a weaker invariant signal is buried in much stronger environmental ``noise''.
+Consequently, assume that the environmental features are ``stronger'' in the following sense: